bvirxx/bLUe_PYSIDE/README.md

 ## New : Image Adaptive 3D LUT

 bLUe Version 4 (Git Branch : NN)  uses a pretrained neural network to provide automatic 3D LUTs for enhancement of images (menu Layer > New Adjustment Layer > Auto 3D LUT).
-The pretrained model and the code are taken from the [recent work](https://github.com/HuiZeng/Image-Adaptive-3DLUT) of of Hui Zeng, Jianrui Cai, Lida Li, Zisheng Cao, and Lei Zhang.
+The pretrained model and the code are taken from the [recent work](https://github.com/HuiZeng/Image-Adaptive-3DLUT) of Hui Zeng, Jianrui Cai, Lida Li, Zisheng Cao, and Lei Zhang.

 ## DESCRIPTION